The problem and its impact

 Types of energy theft and fraud

-Who is the thief?
+Who is the electricity thief?

-There are many types of thief:
+There are many kinds of people who steal electricity:

-Modes of fraud and theft
+Modes of electricity fraud and theft

 New means to detect theft and fraud